zeke/devcenter-scraper/content/md/heroku-postgres-extensions-postgis-full-text-search.md

 Currently, PostGIS can only be used on Production tier [Heroku Postgres plans](https://addons.heroku.com/heroku-postgresql).
-It is not available on the Dev or Basic Starter tier plans.
+It is not available on non-hobby tier databases.
 Additionally, PostGIS is only available as v2.1 with Postgres 9.3 or as v2.0 with Postgres v9.2.

 ### Provisioning